Hollandmey Renewable Energy Development

 • an amended visualisation from the Castle of Mey (CHVP09); and

-• a response prepared by The Natural Research Group (NRP) in response to some queries relating to ornithological matters raised by consultees
+• a response prepared by The Natural Research Group (NRP) in response to consultee queries in relation to ornithological matters.

 Community Consultation

-The design of Hollandmey RED has been reached following a comprehensive suite of environmental assessments and feedback from consultees and local communities following:
+The design of Hollandmey Renewable Energy Development has been reached following a comprehensive suite of environmental assessments and feedback from consultees and local communities following:

 • Two online Public Information Events in October 2020 and January 2021;